- Benefits & Features

 Back to top

-If admitted, you must submit an official GMAT or GRE score.
-Columbia Business School’s GMAT code is QF8-N6-36 and its GRE code is 6442.
+If admitted, you must submit an official GMAT, Executive Assessment, or GRE score.
+Columbia Business School’s GMAT and Executive Assessment code is QF8-N6-36 and its GRE code is 6442.
 The Admissions Committee will consider only your highest score when reviewing your application and will not combine subscores from multiple exams into a single composite score.

 Interviews are required for admission to Columbia Business School.
 Once your online application is complete and under review, you may be contacted by a member of the Admissions Office to schedule an on-campus interview.
 Please keep in mind interviews are by invitation only.

-The nonrefundable application fee for the Columbia Business School Executive MBA program is US$250.
-This fee can be paid via credit card within the online application system or by check.
-Please make checks payable to Columbia University.
+The nonrefundable application fee for the Columbia Business School MBA Program is US$250.
+Applicants are strongly encouraged to pay this fee via credit card (Visa or MasterCard only) within the online application system in order to expedite the processing of their application.

 International students who do not have a degree from an institution in which all instruction is conducted in English must take either the TOEFL (Test of English as a Foreign Language), the PTE (Pearson Test of English), or the IELTS (International English Language Testing System).
 You may be exempted from the TOEFL, PTE or IELTS only if you have earned a degree from an institution in which English is the language of instruction.
 We will not accept requests for exceptions to this policy.